moquality/docs_old/docs/docs/notifications/gitbot/getting-started.md

 ## Troubleshooting

+### Undocumented Error

-If you encounter an error, please open an issue on our [public GitHub repository](https://github.com/moquality/devcenter/issues).
+If you encounter an error that is not documented, please open an issue on our [public GitHub repository](https://github.com/moquality/devcenter/issues).
 Alternatively, you can report your error to <hello@moquality.com>.